TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Data.rst

         page.10.wrap = This is the title of the current site language: |

         page.20 = TEXT
-        page.20.dataWrap = The current site language direction is {siteLanguage:direction}
+        page.20.dataWrap = The current site language's locale is {siteLanguage:locale}

         # Website title for the current language with fallback
         # to the website title of the site configuration.